trangnguyen2906/Buyer-Behavior-and-Product-Analysis-in-Mobile-Retail/README.md

 -- Product positive growth in all 5 months

 ### 3️⃣ Accessories, Insurance & Installment Behavior
+🎯 **Objective**: Analyze how customers engage with add-on products (insurance and accessories) and installment payment methods, in order to:

+- Identify cross-sell opportunities through insurance and accessory attach rates

+- Understand installment preferences by customer demographics (e.g., age) and product pricing

+- Support pricing, bundling, and financing strategies for each brand and model

 #### 🟡 **What is the attach rate of insurance and accessories for each phone brand?**
 > ➤ This helps evaluate how well each brand drives cross-selling opportunities through add-ons.